Home Loans for Property Upgraders

 Renovate vs relocate vs knock-down rebuild

-We’ll weigh up the numbers, timeline and lifestyle:
+We’ll help to weigh up the numbers, timeline and lifestyle.

 Renovate: avoid stamp duty/agent fees but consider over-capitalisation risks.